11 Reasons for Feeling Trapped in a Relationship & Ways to Deal

 Feeling suffocated in marriage or being trapped in a relationship doesn’t imply that there has to be a major fault with you or your spouse.
 All you could be missing out on are simple pleasures in life.

-Add some romance to your life with things as simple as planning a date night, cooking a meal together, or having an evening stroll by holding hands.
-Although cliche, these simple things can do wonders to make the two of you feel loved.
+Add some romance to your life with simple things like planning a date night, cooking a meal together, or taking an evening stroll hand in hand.
+Although cliché, these simple things can do wonders to make the two of you feel loved.

 4. Absence of meaningful communication